mindee/devrel/content/writing/shakespeare.md

 ### Sales

-**3 pieces of content per month** based on 13 people on the team (we don't the 2 count Account Executive)
+**3 pieces of content per month** based on 13 people on the team (we don't count the 2 Account Executives)